bump-sh/docs/src/_guides/openapi/specification/v3.1/cheatsheet.md

 * Polymorphism
 * Grouping and sorting

 For any feedback and suggestions, please open an issue [on this site's GitHub Repository](https://github.com/bump-sh/docs/issues).
-We are currently working on ubilding a web version of the Cheat Sheet, so that anyone can directly contribute to it with a Pull Request.
+We are currently working on building a web version of the Cheat Sheet, so that anyone can directly contribute to it with a Pull Request.